ATX

-ATX (Advanced Technology Extended) is a motherboard and power supply configuration specification developed by Intel to improve on previous de facto standards such as the AT design.
+ATX (Advanced Technology Extended) is a motherboard and power supply form factor and configuration specification developed by Intel.
+It aimed to improve on previous de facto standards such as the AT design.
 Originally released in July 1995, it was the first major change in desktop computer enclosure, motherboard and power supply design in many years, improving standardization and interchangeability of parts.
-The specification defines the dimensions; the mounting points; the I/O panel; and the power and connector interfaces among a computer case, a motherboard, and a power supply.
+ATX as a motherboard standard defines the dimensions of the board, the mounting points to connect with the computer case, the input/output (I/O) connector panel, expansion slot placement, and power supply connectors.
+ATX as a power supply form factor defines the dimensions, electrical current, and cables of a desktop power supply, designed specifically to be compatible with ATX and similar motherboards.

+ATX is a commonly used motherboard and power supply hardware form factor for desktop computers.
+The ATX form factor defined a general mounting point placement and I/O panel size that smaller motherboards share (such as microATX, FlexATX, and Mini-ITX), making them backwards compatible in many computer cases.

 Overview

-ATX is the most common motherboard design.
-Other standards for smaller boards (including microATX, FlexATX, nano-ITX, and mini-ITX) usually keep the basic rear layout but reduce the size of the board and the number of expansion slots.
-Dimensions of a full-size ATX board are 12 × 9.6 in which means microATX boards fit in many ATX chassies.
-The ATX specifications were patented by David Dent at Intel and co-developed with Astec America, a major manufacturer of power supplies.
+As of 2012, ATX is the most common motherboard design.
+Other standards for smaller boards (including microATX, FlexATX, nano-ITX, and mini-ITX) keep the basic rear layout but reduce the size of the board and the number of expansion slots.
+Dimensions of a full-size ATX board are 12 × 9.6 in which means microATX boards fit in many ATX chassis.
+The ATX specifications were patented by David Dent at Intel and co-developed with Astec America, a major manufacturer of power supplies at the time.
 The inaugural version 1.0 of the ATX specification was unveiled by Intel in July 1995.
 Since then, ATX has been revised numerous times.
 The most recent ATX motherboard specification is version 2.2.
 The most recent ATX12V power supply unit specification is ATX 3.0 released in February 2022.

-EATX (Extended ATX) is a bigger version of the ATX motherboard with 12 × 13 in dimensions.
+EATX, or E-ATX (Extended ATX), is a term that refers to motherboards larger than the ATX standard.
+Motherboards labeled E-ATX commonly share dimensions with the SSI-EEB (Server System Infrastructure - Enterprise Electronics Bay) standard (12 x 13 in), however, it is not a guarantee.
 While some dual-CPU-socket motherboards have been implemented in ATX, the extra size of EATX makes it the typical form factor for dual-socket systems and for single-socket systems with a large number of memory slots (or more than two memory channels).

+BTX

 In 2004, Intel announced the BTX (Balanced Technology eXtended) standard, intended as a replacement for ATX.
 While some manufacturers adopted the new standard, Intel discontinued any future development of BTX in 2006.
-As of 2025, the ATX design still remains the de facto standard for personal computers.
+As of 2026, the ATX design still remains the standard for personal computers.